menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 4. The app will now be created and will open on the **Deploy** tab.
 Under the  **Deployment Method** select **GitHub**.
 5. Login using GitHub username and password and select the relevant Repository in the search box.
 Once found, click **Connect** and under **Manual Deploy** select the relevant branch and click **Deploy Branch**.
 The app will now deploy based on the latest commit pushed to the Repository.
 6. Click the **Settings** tab, scroll down to the **Config Vars** section and click the **Reveal Config Vars** button.
-7. Click the Add button and create key:value pairs for IP, PORT and any URIs or Secret Keys required by your project.
+7. Click the Add button and create key:value pairs for any URIs or Secret Keys required by your project.
 8. Scroll back to the top of the page, click the **More** button and select **Restart all dynos**.
 9. Finally, scroll down to the **Domains** section and click the link to your app to open the deployed app in the browser.